isomerpages/nlb-biblioasia/_oct-to-dec-2012/Saya dan Bulan Bahasa.md

 <img style="width:80%;" src="/images/Vol%208%20issue%203/Bulan%20Bahasa/Bahasa_1.jpg">
  <div style="background-color: white;">Muka surat seberang: Muhammad Ariff Ahmad, 1959. <i>Courtesy of Muhammad Ariff Ahmad.</i></div>

 Award-winning author and Malay language expert, Mr Muhammad Ariff Ahmad reminisces about his experience and involvement in the activities of the Malay Language Month since 1959.
 Inaugurated as the National Language Month, the campaign to promote the Malay language was initially targeted at the non-Malays.
 With the adoption of the bilingual education policy in 1966, Malay was taught as a second language in Singapore schools with the objective of preserving the culture and traditions of the Malay ethnic group.
-By the 1980s, the community leaders found it necessary to encourage Malays to use their mother tongue when interacting with one another.
+By the 1980s, community leaders found it necessary to encourage Malays to use their mother tongue when interacting with one another.

 Muhammad Ariff also shares interesting anecdotes such as the time when his novelette *Sarah pengarang kecil* was used as a textbook by the Adult Education Council; writing the lyrics to the theme song of the Malay Language Month in 1982 (which is still used today) and coming up with a suitable slogan for Malay Language Month after being inspired by a Japanese saying.